demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 This integration was integrated and tested with version 1.0 of Microsoft Teams.

 **Note::**
-- The integration has the ability to run builtin XSOAR commands, through a mirrored channel. make sure to pass the command in the chat exactly as typed in CORTEX XSOAR CLI. example: `!DeleteContext all=yes`.
-Use command `mirror-investigation` to mirror/create a mirrored channel.
+- The integration has the ability to run built-in Cortex XSOAR commands, through a mirrored channel.
+Make sure to pass the command in the chat exactly as typed in the CORTEX XSOAR CLI.
+For example: `!DeleteContext all=yes`.
+Use the command `mirror-investigation` to mirror/create a mirrored channel.

 - For use cases where it is only need to send messages to a specific channel, we recommend checking the [Microsoft Teams via Webhook Integration](https://xsoar.pan.dev/docs/reference/integrations/microsoft-teams-via-webhook), which has a simpler setup.